-However, one thing is clear.
-The division into smaller and smaller units must stop.
-The train cannot consist of smaller and smaller trains.
-At some point, very soon, it stops to be a train.
-There is a difference with 'water'.
+Let us return to the issue of dividing objects of a kind.
+It seems clear that the division into smaller and smaller units must stop.
+A train cannot consist of smaller and smaller trains.
+At some point, in fact very soon, it stops to be a train.
+There is a difference with water.
 Although in science we learn that things are otherwise, in actual practice water is divisible to any degree we like.
 And this is how we conceive of it.
 We take an arbitrary quantity of water and divide it as we please-the parts are still water.
-Thus, 'water' is not a count noun; it is a mass noun.
+Thus, /water/ is not a count noun; it is a mass noun.

 One problem remains, though.
 We have not talked about mass things, we have consistently talked about mass or count nouns.
-We said, for example, that 'water'

-is a mass noun, not that the substance water itself is a mass substance.
+We said, for example, that /water/ is a mass noun, not that the substance water itself is a mass substance.
 In this case, it is easy to confuse the two.
 But there are occasions where the two are different.
-The word 'furniture' turns out to be a mass noun, even though what it denotes clearly cannot be indefinitely divided into parts that are also called furniture.
+The word /furniture/ turns out to be a mass noun, even though what it denotes clearly cannot be indefinitely divided into parts that are also called furniture.
 But how do we know that something is a mass noun if we cannot ultimately rely on our intuitions about the world?
-There are a few tests that establish this.
+There are a number of tests that establish this.
 First, mass nouns do not occur in the plural.
 We do not find /furnitures/ or /courages/.
 On the surface, /waters/ seems to be an exception.
 However, the denotation of /waters/ is not the same as that of a plural of a count noun, which is a group.
 Waters is used, for example, with respect to clearly defined patches of water (like rivers or lakes).
 A better test is this one.
 Mass nouns freely occur with so-called classifiers, while count nouns do not.

-- (433) a glass of water
+- (492) a glass of water

-- (434) a piece of furniture
+- (493) a piece of furniture

-- (435) a glass/piece of bus
+- (494) a glass/piece of bus

 Notice that one does not say /a glass of furniture/, nor a /piece of water/.
 The kind of classifier that goes with a mass noun depends on what it actually denotes.
 Some can be used across the board, like /lot/.
 Notice that classifiers must be used without the indefinite determiner.
-So, with respect to (435), we can say /a piece of a bus/ but then /piece/ is no longer a classifier.
+So, with respect to (494), we can say /a piece of a bus/ but then /piece/ is no longer a classifier.